Paisa Tours: Guide to Medellin and Colombia

 Tayrona National Park has, without doubt, some of the finest beaches in all of South America - this is a tropical paradise.
 It's hard to put into words quite how beautiful the empty beaches of Park Tayrona are - you'll have to visit.
 This is one of Colombia's real travel highlights - there are miles of unspoilt beautiful rainforest backed beaches - the only complaint might be that most are not safe for swimming.

-There is also only one real hotel in Park Tayrona (the luxury Eco-Habs), though there are various places for camping, and many sites offer hammocks for rent.
+There is only one high quality hotel in Park Tayrona (the luxury Eco-Habs), though there are various places for camping, and many sites offer hammocks for rent.
 Most of the campsites have small rustic cabanas that you might be able to stay in, if there is room upon your arrival.
 There's also a few great places to stay just outside of the Park (see the final section for details).

 Note that technically you need a Yellow Fever certificate to enter Park Tayrona.
 In reality, this is very rarely requested at the Park entrance gate.
 If a Yellow Fever certificate is requested and you don't have one, try coming back the next day, or just take a boat from Taganga or Santa Marta and avoid the entrance check (though the boat will be expensive).